 Embrace Vaulted Ceilings

 Consider adding vaulted ceilings to create a sense of height and grandeur.
 This architectural feature can open up the space and enhance its visual appeal.
+To properly illuminate the space, explore some track lighting ideas for vaulted ceilings.

 Create Outdoor Connections

 Design your kitchen to connect with outdoor spaces for an extended living area.
 I believe this creates a seamless indoor-outdoor experience, perfect for entertaining.
+Creating these unique spaces is among the most popular custom home ideas for modern builds.

 Embrace Minimalist Design